LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/initialization_1.rst

-Although technically a global ``initialization/1`` directive in a source file is a Prolog directive, calls to Logtalk built-in predicates from it are usually compiled to improve performance and providing better support for embedded applications.
+Although technically a global ``initialization/1`` directive in a source file is a Prolog directive, calls to Logtalk built-in predicates from it are usually compiled to improve portability, improve performance, and provide better support for embedded applications.

 .. warning::